drivendataorg/zamba/docs/docs/quickstart.md

 leopard.MP4,leopard
 ```

-By default, the trained model and additional training output will be saved to a `version_*` folder in the current working directory.
+By default, the trained model and additional training output will be saved to a `version_n` folder in the current working directory.
 For example,

 ```console
 $ zamba train --data-dir example_vids/ --labels example_labels.csv